 Not all plumbers are equipped to handle every type of crisis.
 When you call, be as specific as possible about your problem.
 For example, say, “My sump pump has failed, and my basement is starting to flood,” or “I have a burst pipe behind my kitchen wall.”
 This helps the company determine if they have the right tools and expertise for your specific situation.
 A good plumber will have experience with a wide range of urgent issues, from frozen pipe repair to major sewer line blockages.
 Confirming this upfront ensures you don’t waste precious time waiting for someone who can’t actually fix the problem.

-What to Tell Your Plumber on the Phone
+Making the Call: What to Tell Your Plumber

 When you’re standing in a puddle of water, making a clear and coherent phone call can feel like a tall order.
 But taking a deep breath and providing the right information is one of the most helpful things you can do.
 The details you share on that initial call help us understand the situation, dispatch the right technician, and show up with the tools and parts needed to get the job done right the first time.
 Think of it as the first step in a partnership to solve the problem.
 A few minutes of clear communication can save valuable time and help us provide the emergency plumbing service you need as quickly as possible.
 Being prepared for this call will help you feel more in control and ensure we’re on the same page from the moment we answer.